 However, it is important to note that Steer's post-COVID-19 analysis is only one view, and there continues to remain uncertainty as to the short-term, intermediate or prolonged effects of and responses to the COVID-19 pandemic on this project.
 All of these effects could impact the COVID-19-related assessments in this Note.
-While the COVID-19-related assessments in this Note while the COVID-19-related assessments in this Note while the covided by Steer that the scenarios and assumptions Steer has identified will prove to be accurate.
-Given the uncertainty described here and inherent in this unprecedented pandemic, Steer advises that the Covider the Note in the context of its assessment of the COVID-19 outbreak its likely impact before making final decisions related to this project.
+While the COVID-19-related assessments in this Note were prepared in good faith and Steer believes them to be reasonable, no assurance can be provided by Steer that the scenarios and assumptions Steer has identified will prove to be accurate.
+Given the uncertainty described here and inherent in this unprecedented pandemic, Steer advises that the Council consider the Note in the context of its assessment of the COVID-19 outbreak its likely impact before making final decisions related to this project.